tomlegens/infinity/README.md

-Find out more here: www.jointswp.com
-Demo: www.jointswp.com/demo
+Based on Foundation Framework

 Currently using Foundation 6.2.1

 ### What is JointsWP?
-JointsWP is a blank WordPress theme built with Foundation 6, giving you all the power and flexibility you need to build complex, mobile friendly websites without having to start from scratch.
+Infinity is a blank WordPress theme built with Foundation 6, giving you all the power and flexibility you need to build complex, mobile friendly websites without having to start from scratch.

-Starting its humble life as a fork of the popular theme Bones, JointsWP is now the foundation of thousands of websites across the globe.
+Infinity is a fork of the popular theme JointsWP.

-### What comes with JointsWP?
+### What comes with Infinity?
-JointsWP comes pre-baked with all of the great features that are found in the Foundation framework – simply put, if it works in Foundation, it will work in JointsWP.
+Infinity includes all of the great features that are found in the Foundation framework.
+If it works in Foundation, it will work in Infinity.
 The theme also includes:

 - Foundation Navigation Options
 - Motion-UI
 - Grid archive templates
 - Translation Support
 - Bower and Gulp Support
-- And much, much more!
+- Auto inclusion of SASS files in directories via sass-glob

-### What tools do I need to use JointsWP?
+### What tools do I need to use Infinity?
 You can use whatever you want – seriously.
 While the Sass version comes with Bower and Gulp support out of the box, you aren’t required to use those by any means.
 You can use CodeKit, Grunt, Compass or nothing at all.
-It’s completely up to you how you decide to build you theme – JointsWP won’t get in the way of your workflow.
+It’s completely up to you how you decide to build you theme – Infinity won’t get in the way of your workflow.

 ### Getting Started With Gulp
 - Install [node.js](https://nodejs.org).